 The Client: School of Historical Arts, a new HEMA (Historical European Martial Arts) club in Tauranga.
-They want to do things a little differently than most clubs, and learn collaboratively with input and development from the members, including expanding to other historical pursuits they have interest in or knowledge of, such as tailoring or heraldry.
+They want to do things a little differently than most clubs, and learn collaboratively with input and development from the members, including expanding to other historical pursuits they have interest in, such as tailoring or heraldry.
 This is in contrast to the traditional approach which is top-down from one master or manuscript, and combat-only.

 The Brief: The club wanted a logo so they have an identity they can start marketing and growing members.
 They didn’t mind it being HEMA-centric since that would be the initial draw and focus of the club.
 Keywords they put forward in the initial meeting were clean, disciplined, control, mastery and modern.

 Deliverables: Logo files that can be used in multiple different branding situations.

 After a discovery session with the client where we looked at other clubs’ branding and defined the brief, a range of concepts were produced to test the waters of the client’s preferences within the brief’s scope.
 My goal was to make recognisable and iconic shapes with elements related to HEMA (mainly swords), and academia and learning, as well as geometric shapes to represent other related concepts, with a clean and modern take.

 Some very free and dense sketchbook concepts meant more as personal visual shorthand, lead to clean versions and iteration of the ideas I thought had most potential.